laffra/hurry/README.md

 ## Installation

-The extension has been submitted to the the Google Chrome Store.
-While it is being reviewed, you can install it by hand as follows:
+The extension can be installed from the [Google Chrome Store](https://chrome.google.com/webstore/detail/hurry/jgohnchgelnnfebedaifkgbbemojgmol).

+You can install the extension by hand, if you prefer, as follows:
 - Clone this repository to your local machine
 - Open chrome://extensions
 - Switch to Developer Mode